toshhorosh/hello-rpi-bme680/README.md

 Download and install [GNU Toolchain](https://developer.arm.com/downloads/-/gnu-a) linker for rpi zero on a workstation - The __gcc-arm-8.3-2019.03-x86_64-arm-linux-gnueabihf.tar.xz__ works fine for me.
 Don't miss link it into __$PATH__ after extracting.

-After adding a reference to linker into [.cargo/config.toml](.cargo/config.toml) file, we can run cross build:
+After adding a reference to linker into [.cargo/config.toml](.cargo/config.toml) file, we can run cross build for debug purposes:

 ` cargo build --target arm-unknown-linux-gnueabihf`

-And now we have received the file ` target/arm-unknown-linux-gnueabihf/debug/hello-rpi-bme680` ready for deployment.
+And now we have created the file ` target/arm-unknown-linux-gnueabihf/debug/hello-rpi-bme680` ready for deployment.
+But this version is not optimized, for "production" ready set-up we need to use ` --release` flag in build command:

+` cargo build --target arm-unknown-linux-gnueabihf --release`

+and now our executable artifact locate here ` target/arm-unknown-linux-gnueabihf/release/hello-rpi-bme680` and has more efficient optimizations.

 ## Docker run
 [WIP]